Clan Amir 03-12

 Dream Boats is located in a region of Berant where the local economy has collapsed, mostly due to the closure of the boatyard.
 Reactivating the boatyard provides employment for hundreds of people, and it’s the key to revitalising the whole region.
-They overcharge heavily on the luxury fit-outs for the yachts, spreading most of the extra fit-out money among the local workers via higher wages and bonuses.
+The company overcharges heavily on the luxury fit-outs for the yachts, and then spreads most of the extra fit-out money among the local workers via higher wages and bonuses.
 They’re soon employing over four hundred people, and are producing fifteen boats a week for the various markets.
 The sales of Nolar are just as good.